ganrad/openai-api-router/README.md

 **Invalidating Cached Entries**

 - When semantic caching and retrieval is enabled at the global level (*API_GATEWAY_USE_CACHE=true*), the Gateway periodically runs a cache entry invalidator process on a pre-configured schedule.
 If no schedule is configured, the cache invalidator process is run on a default schedule every 45 minutes.
-This default schedule can be overridden by setting the environment variable *API_GATEWAY_CACHE_INVAL_SCHEDULE* as described in Section **A** above.
+This default schedule can be overridden by setting the environment variable *API_GATEWAY_CACHE_INVAL_SCHEDULE* as described in Section **A** below.
 - For each AI Application, cached entries can be invalidated (deleted) by setting the configuration attribute *cacheSettings.entryExpiry*.
 This attribute must be set to a value that conforms to PostgreSQL *Interval* data type.
 If this attribute value is empty or not set, cache entry invalidation will be skipped.
 Refer to the documentation [here](https://www.postgresql.org/docs/current/datatype-datetime.html#DATATYPE-INTERVAL-INPUT) to configure the cache invalidation interval to an appropriate value.

-**Conversational State Manager**
+**Conversational State Management**

+When interacting with AI Chatbots and information assistants, maintaining conversational continuity and context is crucial for generating accurate relevant responses to user's questions.
+Memory management for user sessions can be configured as follows.

+1. Configure global setting

+   To enable memory management at the API Gateway level, first set the environment variable *API_GATEWAY_STATE_MGMT* to "true".
+If this env variable is empty or not set, memory (state) management will be disabled for all AI Applications.
+2. Configure AI Application setting

+   To enable memory management for an AI Application, the attribute *memorySettings.useMemory* must be set to "true" in the router configuration file.
+If this attribute is empty or set to "false", memory management for user sessions will be disabled.

+Prior to turning on *Conversational State Management* feature for an AI Application (in Production), please review the following notes.

+- Conversational state management feature is only supported for Azure OpenAI Chat Completion API.
+- When memory management is enabled for an AI application, the AI Services Gateway will return a custom http header `x-thread-id` in the API response.
+This custom header will contain a unique value (GUID) representing a Thread ID.
+To initiate a new user session and have the AI Services Gateway manage the conversational context, client applications must send this value in the http request header `x-thread-id`, in subsequent API calls.
+The Thread ID represents an end user's session with an AI Chatbot/Assistant application.
+A client application can end a user session at any time by not sending this custom http header in the API request.
+- Use the *memorySettings.msgCount* attribute to specify the number of end user interactions (messages) to persist for each user session.
+Once the number of saved user interactions reaches this max. value (specified by this attribute), the memory manager component will discard the oldest message and only keep the most recent messages.
+For each user session, the first user interaction (message) will always be retained by the memory manager.

+**Invalidating Memory Entries**

+- When conversational state management feature is enabled at the global level (*API_GATEWAY_STATE_MGMT=true*), the AI Services Gateway periodically runs a memory invalidator process on a pre-configured Cron schedule.
+If no schedule is configured, the memory invalidator process is run on a default schedule every 10 minutes.
+This default schedule can be overridden by setting the environment variable *API_GATEWAY_MEMORY_INVAL_SCHEDULE* as described in Section **A** below.
+- For each AI Application, memory entries can be invalidated (deleted) by setting the configuration attribute *memorySettings.entryExpiry*.
+This attribute must be set to a value that conforms to PostgreSQL *Interval* data type.
+If this attribute value is empty or not set, memory entry invalidation will be skipped.
+Refer to the documentation [here](https://www.postgresql.org/docs/current/datatype-datetime.html#DATATYPE-INTERVAL-INPUT) to configure memory entry invalidation interval to an appropriate value.

 **Persisting Prompts**